Jane E. Smith

 Jane E. Smith has a Bachelor's degree in English from Winthrop University in South Carolina and a Master's of Fine Arts from Southern New Hampshire University.
 She has taught public school grades 7-12, private school grades 9-11 and homeschooled two of her own children for several years.
 She worked for the public library in her hometown for ten years and has always loved books.
 She estimates that she's read well over 500 books in her lifetime.
 She's been writing since she was four when she misspelled her name in crayon on a tissue box.

 Classical education offers its own challenges.
-While we want to teach our child to think critically from a Christian point of view and cover a range of subjects such as Latin, we must remember that unless our child is planning to attend a college with a classical focus, we need to expand beyond the classics into the modern literature.
+While we want to teach our child to think critically, often from a Christian point of view, using a range of difficult subjects such as Latin, we must remember that unless our child is planning to attend a college with a classical focus, we need to expand beyond the classics into the modern literature.
 A well-rounded education will include modern classics, non-fiction and fiction, as well.
 Jane Smith Teaches can help you supplement your child's classical curriculum.